chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 9. Set up command-line interface (CLI) to run the script

-Next, include code to run the script from the command line, passing the model path and name as arguments.
+Next, include code to run the script from the command line, passing the model path and name as arguments:

 * Check if the script is run directly: if __name__=="__main__": ensures that the code inside this block runs only if the script is executed directly, not when imported as a module.
 * Import argparse: import argparse imports the argparse module, which is used for parsing command-line arguments.